It's been a little over a century since the 1918 influenza pandemic--one of the deadliest viral outbreaks in history.

 As we see again and again, history has a way of repeating itself.
-We're watching news stories the last few days with concerns of measles in Texas, ebola in Congo spreading to a new city, and a mystery illness striking multiple airline passengers on separate flights coming into Philadelphia.
+We're watching news stories with concerns about the coronavirus and the spread from China to over a dozen countries worldwide.

 As a reader of our Survival Scouts, you know that there’s a lot we can learn from analyzing how our ancestors handled past world crises, including epidemics.

-While the flu outbreak was a tragedy at the time, it taught us plenty about how we should handle such a situation, heaven forbid a new outbreak ever were to occur.
+While the flu outbreak of 1918 was a tragedy at the time, it taught us plenty about how we should handle such a situation, heaven forbid a new outbreak ever were to occur.

 But first, let’s take a look at the history of the Influenza Pandemic 0f 1918 so we are all on the same page of what happened...